mschmulen/connecting-sencha-extjs-node/README.md

 1. Add a model to the project ```slc lb model product```
 1. Create a public folder to host your Sencha extjs app ```mkdir public```
 1. Configure routing in your node app to use the public folder for you applicants index.
 In app.'s comment out the default root routing at line 121 ```//app.get('/', loopback.status());```
-1. cd to the newly created public folder ```cd public```
+1. Change your directory to the newly created public folder ```cd public```
-1. scaffold your sencha app with the sencha cli ```sencha -sdk /Users/matt/acorns/extjs/ext-4.2.1.883 generate app mySenchApp ./```
+1. Scaffold your sencha app with the sencha cli ```sencha -sdk /Users/matt/acorns/extjs/ext-4.2.1.883 generate app mySenchApp ./```
-1. build your sencha app ```sencha app build```
+1. Build your Sencha app ```sencha app build```
-1. step back to your main project folder ```cd ../```
+1. Step back to your main project folder ```cd ../```
-1. run your node server ```slc run app.js```.
+1. Run your node server ```slc run app.js```.

 Lets make sure we configured the scaffolding correctly by opening up a browser to [http://localhost:3000/](http://localhost:3000/) and you will see the default application running.

-If you configured everything correctly you will see the default Sencha app boilerplate as shown below.

 <img src="images/defaultSechaApp.png" alt="tab Home" width="420">

-### Extend our sencha app and take advantate of LoopBacks model api

-Lets extend our Sencha Applicaion to do something interesting such as showing a dataGrid of our LoopBack model instances for a custom 'products' model type.  to do this we need to customize our sencha app.
+###Extend our web app and take advantage of Loopback’s model APILets extend our Sencha Application to show an editable live DataGrid of our LoopBack model data for a custom 'products' model type.

-### Create a Sencha App to show a datagrid view of our LoopBack 'products' data

-1. Generate our Controller, Models and Views using the sencha command line tool
+First lest generate our Controller, Models and Views using the Sencha cmd tool.

-From within the ```~/strongloop-server/public``` folder run the following commands to scaffold the the senca app.
+From within the ```~/strongloop-server/public``` folder run the following commands to scaffold the the Sencha app.

 ```
 sencha generate controller ProductController